matthew-dong-dev/ICS-research/ask-peter.md

 ## Low level implementation

+1. What would be the appropriate abstraction level for school?
+UCI would have its own pipeline (using our algorithms), separate FE & BE repo?
+But right now we don't have to worry about the pipeline or models - just FE / BE
+    - definitely need a separate BE repo with its own endpoints.  still use Flask?
-1. SQL DB
+    - SQL DB - touch base w/ Jeff
-1. how to customize FE theme / colors for each institution
+    - we can just have a separate branch for the FE for now.  how to customize FE theme / colors for each institution - touch base w/ Sher

 ---